- Home

 Risk Management Structure

-In the event of any incidents or accidents, we set up a task force, mainly consisting of the Risk and Crisis Management Committee members, and take other prompt measures to minimize damage, restore the original state as early as possible and prevent any recurrences.
+In the event of any incidents or accidents, we minimize the damage and restore the situation to our original state as quickly as possible.
+We also establish a crisis task force, mainly consisting of Risk and Crisis Management Committee members, and take other prompt measures to prevent any recurrence.

 Risk and Crisis Management Committee

 The Committee identifies and evaluates risks based on the result of risk reexamination conducted by respective department each year.
 From among risks, the Committee selects important risk items that it needs to control.
-Specific measures which have been taken to address such risk items are monitored through regular meetings of the Committee, which are held every three months.
+We specifically monitor the status of responses to important risk items, top risks that have materialized, and risk topics expected to impact the company in the future, through regular meetings of the Committee, which are held every three months.
 The risk evaluation result is also referenced during the business policy planning.
-The Committee reports the status of its operation, risks faced by the Group, and measures that have been taken to tackle those risks to the Board of Directors as appropriate.
-The Board of Directors fulfills its function of supervising risk management, such as by giving advice and instructions based on specialized knowledge of outside officers.
-Our important risk items that were monitored in fiscal 2022 included suppliers’ business continuity management, response to the logistics disruption, validation and global expansion of the BCP structure, management of the fire protection framework of the overall Group, and management of countermeasures under the information security management system.
+The Committee reports the status of its activities, the risks faced by the Group, and the measures that have been taken to address those risks to the Board of Directors as appropriate.
+This enables the Board of Directors to exercise its function of supervising risk management, including advice and guidance based on the specialized knowledge of outside directors.
+Our important risk items that were monitored in fiscal 2023 included the continuation of the validation and global expansion of the BCP structure, the global reinforcement of the information security management system, suppliers’ business continuity management, and the development of a global logistics system.

 Business Continuity Plan (BCP)